zepheira/bibframe/model/bfmarc.md

 ## levelOfContraction
 * label: level of contraction
-* description: Whether contractions are used.
+* description: Whether contractions are used
 * value: Liteal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## mediumForSound
 * label: medium for sound
-* description: Specific medium used to carry the sound of an item (whether the sound is on the projected graphic or separate) and the type of sound playback required for the item.
+* description: Specific medium used to carry the sound of an item (whether the sound is on the projected graphic or separate) and the type of sound playback required for the item
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## motionPicturePresentationFormat
 * label: motion picture presentation format
-* description:  Presentation format for motion pictures.
+* description:  Presentation format for motion pictures
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## physicalMedium
 * label: physical medium
-* description:  Material out of which the cartographic item is made.
+* description:  Material out of which the cartographic item is made
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## platformConstructionType
 * label: platform construction type
 * description: Type of construction of the platform serving as the base for the remote-sensing device.
-For the purposes of this data element, "platform" refers to any structure that serves as a base, not only flat surfaces.
+For the purposes of this data element, "platform" refers to any structure that serves as a base, not only flat surfaces
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## platformUseCategory
 * label: platform use category
-* description: Primary use intended for the platform specified in platform construction type.
+* description: Primary use intended for the platform specified in platform construction type
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## positiveNegativeAspect
 * label: positive negative aspect
-* description:  Whether the film is positive or negative.
+* description:  Whether the film is positive or negative
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## productionElements
 * label: production elements
-* description:  Whether the film is part of a complete production or is a preliminary or post-production element.
+* description:  Whether the film is part of a complete production or is a preliminary or post-production element
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information

 ## qualityAssuranceTargets
 * label: quality assurance targets
-* description: Whether quality assurance targets have been included appropriately at the time of reformatting/creation of the electronic resource.
+* description: Whether quality assurance targets have been included appropriately at the time of reformatting/creation of the electronic resource
 * value: Literal
 * scope: <http://bibfra.me/vocab/marc>
 * remark: Control code information